Khushikumari01/DMA_assignment/README.md

-# Naive-Bayes-Classifier
-What is Naive Bayes classifiers?
-Naive Bayes classifiers are a collection of classification algorithms based on Bayes’ Theorem.
-It is not a single algorithm but a family of algorithms where all of them share a common principle, i.e. every pair of features being classified is independent of each other.
-To start with, let us consider a dataset.

-One of the most simple and effective classification algorithms, the Naïve Bayes classifier aids in the rapid development of machine learning models with rapid prediction capabilities.

-Why it is called Naive Bayes?
+Naive Bayes classifiers constitute a family of classification algorithms grounded in Bayes' Theorem, encompassing a range of techniques rather than a singular algorithm.
+These algorithms share a fundamental principle wherein each pair of features used for classification is assumed to be independent of one another.
+Despite its simplicity, the Naive Bayes classifier stands out as one of the most straightforward yet effective tools for constructing machine learning models with swift prediction capabilities.

-The “Naive” part of the name indicates the simplifying assumption made by the Naïve Bayes classifier.
-The classifier assumes that the features used to describe an observation are conditionally independent, given the class label.
-The “Bayes” part of the name refers to Reverend Thomas Bayes, an 18th-century statistician and theologian who formulated Bayes’ theorem.
+The nomenclature "Naive" in Naive Bayes stems from the classifier's simplifying assumption.
+Specifically, it assumes that, given the class label, the features characterizing an observation are conditionally independent of each other.
+This assumption significantly simplifies the modeling process and computation, making Naive Bayes particularly adept at handling large datasets and achieving quick predictions.
+The term "Bayes" in the name pays homage to Reverend Thomas Bayes, an 18th-century statistician and theologian who formulated Bayes' theorem, the foundational concept behind these classifiers..